Spomky-Labs/otphp/doc/Use.md

 Applications that support OTPs are, in general, able to easily configure an OTP.
 This configuration is possible through a provisioning Uri that contains all OTP's parameters.
-Asually, that provisioning Uri is loaded by the application usign a QR Code.
+Usually, that provisioning Uri is loaded by the application usign a QR Code.

 This library is able to create provisioning Uris according to the OTP parameters.
 You just have to call the method `getProvisioningUri`.